Georgette Bauerdorf

 Chapter 3 ~ The Hollywood Canteen

 During the war years, those left behind when the soldiers shipped overseas, did their part for the effort through sacrifice and hard work.
 There was rationing of gasoline, food and other staples of Americans life.
-Families grew vegetables in “Victory Gardens,” bought war bonds and women worked in factories, waiting for the return of their men.
+Families grew vegetables in Victory Gardens, bought war bonds and women worked in factories, waiting for the return of their men.

-Around the country, The Red Cross and the USO recruited young women, and in Los Angeles, Georgette signed up as a junior hostess Wednesday nights at the Hollywood Canteen.
+Around the country, The Red Cross and the USO recruited young women, and in Los Angeles, Georgette signed up as a junior hostess on Wednesday nights at the Hollywood Canteen.

 Young women were screened before they were accepted as volunteers.
-They were fingerprinted and issued photo identification cards.
+They were fingerprinted by the FBI and issued photo identification cards.
 They were not allowed to enter or leave with soldiers.
 The junior hostesses felt it was a privilege to be part of the Canteen and were proud of their service.
-A number of the young female volunteers also worked at the Los Angeles Times.
-Several hostesses knew each other socially outside the Canteen.
+The junior hostesses and senior hostesses, mostly celebrities, entered through the stage door.
+Rule number 6 of the agreement stated, “All volunteer workers, hostesses, hosts, entertainers, musicians, name people, etc. must enter through the Cole St. door.
+There will be a light there at all times.”

 Georgette and her good friend, June Zeigler, worked at the Times and volunteered Wednesday evenings at the Canteen.
 June was also friends with Doris Puckett, who worked at the Times and volunteered at the Canteen on Tuesday nights.
 Another friend, Shirley Burke, also worked at the Times and volunteered at the Canteen.